YupItsZac/jQuery.exLink/README.md

 5).
 The introduction of the noFollow option is geared towards sites that aren't heavily reliant upon SEO.
 It is not reccommended you use this option unless the external websites you're linking to do not provide any value for your content (this is very rare).

 6).
-If you choose to use the linkCallback or fileCallback options, your callback function may look something like this:
+Prior to version 2.3.0, if you choose to use the linkCallback or fileCallback options, your callback function may look something like this:

 ```javascript